-We want to make sure parents have access to as much information as possible, so we will continue to add links to this page.
-Please do contact us with any information or services you think we should include.
+We want to make sure parents have access to as much information as possible, so we hope you will find the links on this page useful.

 SOS!SEN offers a free, friendly, independent and confidential telephone helpline for parents and others looking for information and advice on Special Educational Needs.